filiphric/how-to-steal-ai-job/slides.md

 </style>

 <!--
+- let’s say you want to test a chatbot
 - here’s how you would test that your chatbot is working as expected
 - we will be testing for a tone of the response, so if user is frustrated, the chatbot needs to be empathetic
+- this is a python code, but don’t worry, I’m not using python, it is pretty simple, I’ll walk you through it

 [click]